diegoMontesinos/karat-test/README.md

 ### Other scripts

-This project is aimed to run locally, however there is a build a production ready project.
+This project is aimed to run locally, however there is a way to build a production ready project.
 Run:

 ```sh
 yarn build